junxit/us-congress-bills-116/metadata.md

 - 2019-01-22 — Mr. Johnson (GA) moved to suspend the rules and pass the bill.
 - 2019-01-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H964-966)
 - 2019-01-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H964-966)
+- 2019-01-23 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.